 MICHAEL SLATE: [Introduction] About another future being possible, there’s a big question that comes up.
 Isn’t it dangerous to invest so much into an individual leader for any movement that actually is talking about freeing all of humanity—to invest so much into an individual leader?
 And then the other question that comes up, related to that, is one that I think—too often I think the left, and particularly the left that has supported socialism as it has existed in both the Soviet Union and China, I think, is very timid about speaking of this—and that’s the question of Stalin.
 And I know every time I talk about the future and socialism, I get lots of very thoughtful emails from folks asking me about Stalin and what I thought about what happened under Stalin.
 And I thought this is a really good way to get into this, to actually lay out some thinking, some very, I think, unique and provocative thinking.
-So that’s what I asked Chairman Avakian were those two questions, and that’s what you’re gonna hear now.
-This is Bob Avakian, the Chairman of the Revolutionary Communist Party.
+So that’s what I asked Bob Avakian were those two questions, and that’s what you’re gonna hear now.

 Part 1: On Leadership—Vanguards and Individual Leaders